 Dementia can lead people to repeat the same sentence over and over or perform the same behaviour repeatedly.
 Although this can be intensely frustrating, try to keep patient.
 An effective way of breaking the cycle of repetitive activity is to direct the person to another kind.
 Try not to lose your patience, but if you feel that you simply cannot cope, walk away for a few minutes to give yourself a break.

-Whether you are caring for your parent in your own home, or in theirs, it’s a good idea to arrange for some respite care from time-to-time, to give yourself a break.
-Look for private care companies that provide high-quality live-in care, and choose one which specialises in Alzheimer’s care and dementia care.
+Whether you are caring for your parent in your own home, or in theirs, it can be a good idea to arrange for some respite care from time-to-time, to give yourself a break.
+Look for carers who specialise in Alzheimer’s care and dementia care.
 Many families feel guilty if they take time away from their loved one when in fact, it provides a much-needed break which can be helpful in clearing the mind and dealing with the stress that dementia creates.

-People with dementia have a habit of wandering, and of getting lost.
+Some people with dementia have a habit of wandering and getting lost.
 If your loved one shows signs that they might attempt to leave the house, then take sensible safety precautions.
 You could fit a lock higher up on the door, for example, or set an alarm to alert you when they open the front door.

 Emergency bracelets are a good idea, as these provide details of your loved one’s name and address in case of an emergency.
 Increasingly, families are using GPS systems that allow them to keep track of wandering family members too, so investigate options that might be appropriate in your own circumstances.

 You may want to arrange a Herbert Protocol too.
 This is a national scheme introduced by the police to support a faster response.
 You can find a template for this here.

 Look out for paranoia